sahilsaxena21/channel_spend_optimization/README.md

 | Facebook | $2,200 |
 | Google | $2,400 |

 By spending marketing dollars more efficiently, we achieve a lift of **43 clicks**.
-From the lift in clicks, the team expects to realize an additional revenue of **$43,000** from each campaign.
+The expected dollar value benefit from this lift is an additional revenue of **$43,000** from each campaign.

 ## 6. Next Steps